Chapter 7 Regression III: categorical independent variables and multiple regression models

 ## [1] 0.4083445

-You see here that, essentially, you have only two independent variables (the size of the city and unemployment) but three slope coefficients.
-In this case, the test for the interaction effect is very small, which suggests there isn’t such an interaction.
-The \(R^2\) barely changes.
-Let’s visualise the results with the effects
+You see here that, essentially, you have only two independent variables (city size and unemployment) but three slope coefficients.
+In this case, the test for the interaction effect is not big, and the \(R^2\) barely changes, so we might conclude that there is no such association.
+But, the interaction coefficient is still positive: the association between unemployment and violence is stronger in larger cities.

 # install package if you haven't done do